cg2v/kdcloganalyzer/README.md

 Heimdal KDC log analysis code for hadoop

-When complete, this project will include analysis jonbs for hadoop for processing large numbers of heimdal kdc log files.
+When complete, this project will include analysis jobs for hadoop for processing large numbers of heimdal kdc log files.
 Possible queries include:

 - number of authentications per user